 Individual Term 100 Policies

-Individual Term 100 plans are used to protect your family or beneficiaries in the event of your death.
-The tax-free death benefit can replace lost income, pay off debts, and more.
+Individual Term 100 is the most common type, covering a single person.
+This plan is used to protect your family or beneficiaries in the event of your death.
+The tax-free death benefit is paid to the named beneficiaries upon the insured person’s death, which can replace lost income, pay off debts, and more.

 Joint First-to-Die Term 100